Daniel98bbzz/AbstructionAI/DEPLOYMENT.md

 #### Option A: Deploy to Render (Recommended)
 1. Connect your GitHub repository to Render
 2. Create a new Web Service
-3. Set the build command: `npm run build:production`
+3. Set the build command: `npm install && npm run build:production`
 4. Set the start command: `npm start`
 5. Add environment variables in Render's dashboard

 #### Option B: Deploy to Railway
 1. Connect your GitHub repository to Railway
-2. Set the build command: `npm run build:production`
+2. Set the build command: `npm install && npm run build:production`
 3. Set the start command: `npm start`
 4. Add environment variables in Railway's dashboard